liuzey/EECS738_Project4/README.md

 ![](https://github.com/liuzey/EECS738_Project4/blob/main/pic_pi/all.gif)

 ### Value Iteration
+* The values of each cell is the reward plus maximum decayed previous possible values.
 * The training process converges when the parameter don't cahnge any longer between two iterations.
 * Final route is \[1, 1\] -> \[0, 1\] -> \[0, 0\] -> \[1, 0\] -> \[2, 0\] -> \[3, 0\] -> \[4, 0\] -> \[5, 0\] -> \[6, 0\] -> \[6, 1\] -> \[6, 2\] -> \[6, 3\] -> \[7, 3\] -> \[8, 3\] -> \[9, 3\] -> \[9, 4\] -> \[9, 5\] -> \[9, 6\] -> \[9, 7\] -> \[8, 7\] -> \[7, 7\] -> \[6, 7\] -> \[7, 7\] -> \[7, 8\] -> \[6, 8\] -> \[6, 9\] -> \[5, 9\] -> \[4, 9\] -> \[4, 8\] -> \[4, 7\] -> \[4, 6\] -> \[4, 5\]